-Homelessness: Support additional funding for local community organizations and governments to provide more rental assistance, intensive case

-- management, mental and behavioral health treatment, respite care, short-term sobering services and longer-term recovery programs, transitional and permanent housing programs for people experiencing homelessness, funding to prevent homelessness, and funding to reduce barriers to housing for those chronically unsheltered in our communities. - Affordable Housing: Support legislation to create more affordable housing, keep housing affordable, and provide local governments additional funding for affordable housing and incentives for private sector participation in affordable housing.
-Oppose legislation increases cost of planning, acquisition, rehabilitation, development, or construction of affordable housing projects.
-Support legislation that seeks to preserve existing affordable housing supply, stabilizing our communities and lowering negative impact to our most vulnerable community members.
+- Homelessness: Support additional funding for local community organizations and governments to provide more rental assistance, intensive case management, mental and behavioral health treatment, respite care, short-term sobering services and longer-term recovery programs, transitional and permanent housing programs for people experiencing homelessness, funding to prevent homelessness, and funding to reduce barriers to housing for those chronically unsheltered in our communities. - Affordable Housing: Support legislation to create more affordable housing, keep housing affordable, and provide local governments additional funding for affordable housing and incentives for private sector participation in affordable housing.
+Oppose legislation that increases cost of planning, acquisition, rehabilitation, development, or construction of affordable housing projects.
+Support legislation that seeks to preserve existing affordable housing supply, stabilizing our communities and lowering negative impact to our most vulnerable community members. - Preserve affordability and long-term stability of mobile home parks.
+Support legislation to provide financial assistance to help preserve mobile home parks at risk of closing or being redeveloped; gives tenants first right of refusal to purchase property prior to selling to a third party; and provides more protections to tenants if the property is being considered for redevelopment into another use.

-Environment: City officials place high importance on protecting and enhancing the environment in order to maintain the quality of life for both current and future generations..
+Environment: City officials place high importance on protecting and enhancing the environment in order to maintain the quality of life for both current and future generations.

-- Municipal Water Rights: Support protection and preservation of municipal water rights and drinking water sources, and affirm the needs of growing communities to have sufficient resources to efficiently serve expanding populations - Greenhouse Gas Emissions: Establish ongoing, comprehensive and robust programs, partnerships, and commitments to support the reduction of greenhouse gas emissions in our community. - Carbon Reduction Framework: Support efforts to cap emissions by placing a price on carbon and requiring emitters of greenhouse gases to purchase a permit from the state for each metric ton of carbon-equivalent emitted.
+- Municipal Water Rights: Support protection and preservation of municipal water rights and drinking water sources, and affirm the needs of growing communities to have sufficient resources to efficiently serve expanding populations. - Greenhouse Gas Emissions: Establish ongoing, comprehensive and robust programs, partnerships, and commitments to support the reduction of greenhouse gas emissions in our community. - Carbon Reduction Framework: Support efforts to cap emissions by placing a price on carbon and requiring emitters of greenhouse gases to purchase a permit from the state for each metric ton of carbon-equivalent emitted.
 Revenue generated from the sale of these permits should be directed into investments in clean energy, carbon-reducing transportation projects, and assistance for lowincome households.
-Specifically, a cap and invest framework should: - Preserve transportation revenues available to local governments and retain flexibility in use of the revenues for local community needs. - Allow investment in evidence-based technologies to reduce emissions from regulated sectors and help these sectors become more efficient over time and less carbon intensive. - Dedicate additional revenues to support local governments in climate adaption and resilience, programs to further greenhouse gas emissions, and efforts to incent clean energy job creation and economic development opportunities.
+Specifically, a cap and invest framework should: - Preserve transportation revenues available to local governments and retain flexibility in use of the revenues for local community needs.

+- Allow investment in evidence-based technologies to reduce emissions from regulated sectors and help these sectors become more efficient over time and less carbon intensive. - Dedicate additional revenues to support local governments in climate adaption and resilience, programs to further reductions in greenhouse gas emissions, and efforts to incent clean energy job creation and economic development opportunities.

-City of Salem Federal and State Agenda 2024 Funding and Policy Priorities
+Funding and Policy Priorities